madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 ## Eleventy Meetup

-I attended Eleventy Meetup Ep.
-12 on March 16, 2023 and gave a short talk based on this article!
+I was invited as a speaker at the Eleventy Meetup Ep.
+12 on March 16, 2023 and gave a short talk based on this article.

 {% youtube 'nlaN-mifrWk', 'How to keep your Eleventy config file organized ' %}